Table of Contents

 The total cost of an IVF Refund program is also influenced by the country the clinic is located in.
 IVF Refund Programs in Spanish clinics are more expensive than those in Greek, Czech or Ukrainian IVF clinics because the treatment costs are higher in Spain.Check IVF refund costs in Clinics

 IVF Refund and IVF Money Back Guarantee Programs in Europe

-Below you can find costs of IVF Refund programs with donor eggs in Europe, North America, India and Malaysia with an expected outcome – live birth:
+Below you can find the costs of IVF Refund programs with donor eggs in Europe, North America, India and Malaysia with the expected outcome – a live birth:

-IVF Refund Program cost using donor eggs, with live birth as the stated goal
+IVF Refund Program cost using donor eggs, with a “live birth” as the stated goal

 |Country||IVF Refund Program Costs

 As you can see, the United States and the UK are definitely the most expensive destinations for such treatment.
 For this reason, a lot of American and British patients choose to sign up for IVF Refund programs in Europe.
 More about IVF Refund programs in the US is available here.
 If you’re looking for IVF Refund Program in the UK – read this article published by Guardian regarding IVF Money Back Guarantee options in the UK.